SWITCHOVER FOR UK RADIO

 In Ofcom’s 2009 consultation "Radio – the implications of Digital Britain for localness regulation", the regulator set out a number of options for determining which services could remain on FM without risking the integrity of any future switchover programme.
 Of the options presented, the Government’s preference is to allow stations with Measured Coverage Areas (MCA), the local area in which a local licence is expected to be available which is smaller than 40% of the coverage area of the relevant local multiplex or multiplexes of which it overlaps, to remain on FM.
 In fact, a number of stations are technically ‘small’ but on DAB already and a number are operating in areas where there is not yet a local multiplex operating.

-The proposal for a cut-off is currently the subject of consultation and, if implemented, would probably mean that some 100 radio stations - out of the 300+ - would remain on FM.
-The Government's decision on the future of FM is due to be announced in the Communications White Paper expected in summer 2013.
+This proposal for a cut-off would probably mean that some 100 radio stations - out of the 300+ - would remain on FM.

 DAB is a technology currently used in the UK for for digital radios and proposed for digital switchover of radio, but many other countries are using or planning to use DAB+ and it is likely but not certain that at some point in the future the UK will upgrade from DAB to DAB+ which would involve some services being broadcast in DAB+ format.